Alban-Peyrat/Pymarc_utils/test_plan.md

 # Test plan

-_Expected results are viewed with MarcEdit here_
+_Expected results are viewed with MarcEdit here, except if I forget to turn empty indicators into backslashes_

 ## Record `000000` : nothing